llams/ESP-MD/README.md

 - web configuration ,with basic authentication, no SSL support,
 - OTA wirmware update,
 - static or dynamic IP,
-- the ability to work with sensors DS18b20, DHT11, DHT22, AM2302, RHT03,
+- dry contact with operation counter, on all available ports for <a href="https://github.com/Xinyuan-LilyGO/LilyGO-T-ETH-POE">LILYGO®TTGO T-Internet-POE</a>, IO4, IO16, IO32, IO34, IO35, IO36, IO39,
-- dry contact with operation counter,
+- the ability to work with sensors DS18b20, DHT11, DHT22, AM2302, RHT03 on ports IO4, IO16, IO32,
-- ADC input.
+- ADC input on ports IO34, IO35, IO36, IO39,
 - automatic MIB address generation depending on the type of port and sensor.
 <br>
 Web config http://ip/cfg/<br><br>